Omicron-IoT-Solutions/Kontrolog/Kontrolog Mini/README.md

 | REL1 | O    | D      | REL1   | QX1.1                     |
 | REL2 | O    | D      | REL2   | QX1.2                     |

-> ⚠️ It is strongly recommended to follow this mapping in OpenPLC Editor to guarantee stable operation and proper integration of OpenPLC with your Kontrolog Mini.
+> ⚠️ It is recommended that you respect this mapping in OpenPLC Editor to ensure stable operation and proper integration of OpenPLC with your Kontrolog Mini.

 ---